Pain During Labor or an Unhealthy Baby – What’re Your Birth Fears?

 But if there is danger, or potential for danger, Dr. Irving asks that women and their families trust the knowledge of their physician.

 “Most women have built up a very trusting relationship with their care team prior to labor and delivery anyway, so when push comes to shove, they defer to the physician’s knowledge of their case.

 Giving birth isn’t a you-versus-the-world situation.
 We’re all in this together for the same goal, to send you and your baby home safe and sound.”

-Metro Health – University of Michigan Health Childbirth Center is passionate about providing a better childbirth experience for moms and their families.
-Metro Health’s physicians, nurses and specialists provide expert care and personalized attention in a relaxed setting.
-For more information, visit https://metrohealth.net/childbirth-services.
+University of Michigan Health-West’s Childbirth Center is passionate about providing a better childbirth experience for moms and their families.
+Their Health’s physicians, nurses and specialists provide expert care and personalized attention in a relaxed setting.
+For more information, visit their childbirth & pregnancy page.

 University of Michigan Health – West